-Fill in with orange icing, using your scribe to even out the icing storing and sharing You can store your cookies in an air tight container or bag.
+storing and sharing You can store your cookies in an air tight container or bag.
 They will remain soft cookies for around two weeks in a sealed container.
 You can even freeze them to enjoy later.
-Share with friends or family or keep all for yourself! enjoy your cookies!
+Share with friends or family or keep all for yourself!
+Additionally, keeo your icing and use it on the BBQ cookies! enjoy your cookies!